Monday, November 15, 2010

 Tereza

-Memories of her family background keep reoccurring.
+~ Memories of her family background keep reoccurring.
 In particular, the memory of her vulgar mother who enjoys humiliating Tereza.
 This memory forces Tereza to repulse characteristically from her mother and the thought of similarities especially physical dishearten Tereza.

-~ Struggles from troubling dreams where she is forced to relive her worries and bad experiences from the past.
+~ Struggles from troubling dreams where she is forced to relive her worries and bad experiences from the past. - Memory is being used to divide the individual

 Kien